electriccitizen/ec-upstream/EC-INSTALL.md

 To manually check from the command line, run the following command:

 `composer run code-sniff`

+To manually disable code sniffing, run:

+`composer run sniff-disable`

+To re-enable it again, run the command that enabled it during installation:

+`composer run sniff-enable`

 # Theming
 The active theme for this project is **citizen_patterns**: